Nor'easter threatens blizzard conditions and coastal flooding on East Coast. It could be a historic storm in parts of New England - KTVZ

 Blizzard warnings issued Friday covered 10 million people across 10 states in coastal counties from New England to Virginia.
 Notable locations included Portland, Maine; Boston and Cape Cod, Massachusetts; the eastern half of New York’s Long Island; Atlantic City, New Jersey; and Ocean City, Maryland.

-Whiteout conditions will make travel difficult to impossible, the NWS predicted.
+Travel will be difficult to impossible due to whiteout conditions created by the heavy snow and strong winds, the NWS predicted.
 In a blizzard, snow is joined by winds gusting over 35 mph for more than three hours, creating visibility of less than a quarter of a mile.

 “The strong-to-damaging winds will lead to scattered power outages,” the NWS warned.